Lulexs/Lulexs/README.md

 ## 🎓 Education:
 - **Faculty of Electrical Engineering, University of Niš**
-  *4th Year Student, Electrical Engineering and Computer Science*
+  *4th Year Student, Computer Science and Informatics*

 ---